Munashe-Njanji/url_shortener/README.md

-# URL Shortener Flask API
+# URL Shortener using FastAPI
 This is a solution to the URL shortener project on roadmap.sh : [https://roadmap.sh/projects/url-shortening-service](https://roadmap.sh/projects/url-shortening-service)

 This is a simple URL shortening service built with FastAPI, SQlite, and SQLAlchemy.
 The service allows users to create, retrieve, update, and delete shortened URLs, as well as track the usage statistics of each shortened URL.